 Based on research findings, it is estimated that Austria is home to approximately 2,500 to 3,000 local and district heating networks.
 This highlights the widespread adoption and significance of district heating as a heating solution throughout the country.
 The total amount of heat sold in the whole sector was around 20.1 TWh in 2020 and has increased by 73% since 2000 as well as about 2.1 million citizens are served by DH.
 The total pipe length has doubled since 2000 to currently about 5,800 km.
 Future expansion dynamics will be fostered in combination with the developed flexibility measures and a boost in new customers will undergo constant growth in the coming years.
 This growth is assumed to accelerate in the coming years due to increased political ambition to decarbonize the Austrian heat supply and the aim of the Federal Government to achieve climate neutrality for Austria by 2040.
 The future market potential for the technologies and concepts of ThermaFLEX is thus expected to be much higher than at present.
-The results from ThermaFLEX and the derived Best Practices are expected to play an integral role in meeting the set emission reduction targets due to initiate the rollout of these technologies and concepts.
+The results from ThermaFLEX and the derived Best Practices are expected to play an integral role in meeting the set emission reduction targets due to the high practical relevance and enable potential market openings for project partners and beyond to initiate the rollout of these technologies and concepts.
 Furthermore, implementations of ThermaFLEX concepts into the market may open new markets in the near future.
 DH networks in neighbouring European countries (Germany,